tomtseng/georegions/README.md

 zipcode regions that are within that radius around the given point.

 ## Dependencies
-* Install GEOS?
+* GEOS?
-* Install Proj?
+* Proj?
+* MySQL

 ## Versions
 * Ruby 2.2.1
 * Rails 4.2.0
+* MySQL 5.6.25

 ## Setup
 * Install gems: `bundle install`
-* Modify config/database.yml to use your mysql username and password
+* Modify config/database.yml to use your mysql username and password (this probably isn't very secure?)
 * Create db: `rake db:create`
 * Run migrations: `rake db:migrate`
 * Download the shapefile above and unzip it in a directory named "shapefile".